-- Breakpoint pricing, otherwise known as volume pricing, at dollar thresholds, as described in this prospectus - Rights of Accumulation (ROA).
-The applicable sales charge on a purchase of Class A shares is determined by taking into account all share classes (except any assets held in group retirement plans) of the fund family held by the shareholder or in an account grouped by Edward Jones with other accounts for the purpose of providing certain pricing considerations ("pricing groups").
-If grouping assets as a shareholder, this includes all share classes held on the Edward Jones platform and/or held on another platform.
-The inclusion of eligible fund family assets in the ROA calculation is dependent on the shareholder notifying Edward Jones of such assets at the time of calculation.
-The employer maintaining a SEP IRA plan and/or SIMPLE IRA plan may elect to establish or change ROA for the IRA accounts associated with the plan to a plan-level grouping as opposed to including all share classes at a shareholder or pricing group level.
-ROA is determined by calculating the higher of cost minus redemptions or market value (current shares x NAV) - Letter of Intent (LOI).
+- Breakpoints as described in this prospectus - Rights of Accumulation (ROA).
+The applicable sales charge on a purchase of Class A shares is determined by taking into account all share classes (except any money market funds and retirement plan share classes) of the fund family held by the shareholder or in an account grouped by Edward Jones with other accounts for the purpose of providing certain pricing considerations (pricing groups).
+This includes all share classes held on the Edward Jones platform and/or held on another platform.
+The inclusion of eligible fund family assets in the rights of accumulation calculation is dependent on the shareholder notifying Edward Jones of such assets at the time of calculation.
+ROA is determined by calculating the higher of cost or market value (current shares x NAV) - Letter of Intent (LOI).
 Through a LOI, shareholders can receive the sales charge and breakpoint discounts for purchases shareholders intend to make over a 13-month period from the date Edward Jones receives the LOI.
 The LOI is determined by calculating the higher of cost or market value of qualifying holdings at LOI initiation in combination with the value that the shareholder intends to buy over a 13-month period to calculate the front-end sales charge and any breakpoint discounts.
-Each purchase the shareholder makes during that 13-month period will receive the sales charge and breakpoint discount that applies to the total amount.
+Each purchase the shareholder makes during that 13-month period will receive the sales charge and breakpoint discount.
 The inclusion of eligible fund family assets in the LOI calculation is dependent on the shareholder notifying Edward Jones of such assets at the time of calculation.
-Purchases made before the LOI is received by Edward Jones are not adjusted under the LOI and will not reduce the sales charge previously paid.
-Sales charges will be adjusted if LOI is not met.
-If the employer maintaining a SEP IRA plan and/or SIMPLE IRA plan has elected to establish or change ROA for the IRA accounts associated with the plan to a plan-level grouping, LOIs will also be at the plan-level and may only be established by the employer
+Purchases made before the LOI is received by Edward Jones are not covered under the LOI and will not reduce the sales charge previously paid.
+Sales charges will be adjusted if LOI is not met